Have you ever asked yourself why so many bald men have beards?

 This look is arguably best embodied by the iconic film star Jason Statham, whose simplistic and masculine wardrobe has taught an entire generation of bald men how to dress well.

 Of course, this look suits some bald men more than others, specifically those who are buff, muscular and boast type-A personalities.
 Our reference to Statham underlines this, and while this is a look that can suit anyone with a bald head it’s less ideal if you’re introverted or a little out of shape.

 The Bald Hipster – Exactly What it Says on the Tin

-We now veer from one extreme to another, with the so-called ‘bald hipster’ look ideal for bald men who are more passive and lack the body type to really pull off the Statham-esque style.
+We now veer from one extreme to another, with the so-called ‘bald hipster’ look ideal for bald men who lack the body type to really pull off the Statham-esque style.

 This style is synonymous with a thick and layered beard, which highlights the synergy that exists between a bald scalp and well-groomed, fulsome facial hair.

 This cool and distinctly urban style is also defined by plain T-shirts, hoodies and open-neck shirts, while denim is also a popular choice for bald hipsters in the modern age.